PonomarevDA/libparams/README.md

 ROM driver simply allows you to write and read sequence of bytes.
 Mainly, it consist of 3 operations.

 1. Initialization.
 It is necessary to call `romInit()` to configure the driver.
 Storage driver do it automatically.
-The library allocates the last page by default.

 2. Read operation.
 You just need to call `romRead` with corresponded arguments.